course-dprep/Start_of_Academic_Year_relationship_with_AirBnB_Market/README.md

 Cities of interest to use (all large student cities with Universities):
 - The Netherlands (Amsterdam, Rotterdam), Germany (Berlin, Munich), Denmark (Copenhagen), Belgium (Brussels, Ghent, Antwerp), Austria (Vienna)

-## Research motivation alternative RQ

-The weather is a phenomenon which can be very unpredictable.
-The aim of this research is to investigate if weather changes affect the human behavior on the Airbnb market in Western-European cities.
-Especially in Western Europe, the weather can change quickly and people tend to believe weather and weather changes can affect their mood and behavior (e.g. winter depression).
-According to the New York Times, negative weather changes can for example cause people to act more irrational.
-This irrational behavior might be reflected in the Airbnb data.
-Therefore, a more in-depth analysis of Airbnb and weather data is desirable.
-In this research, an answer to the following research question and subquestions is searched:
-Do changes in the weather influence the European B&B market?
-(This would use a secondairy dataset(s) with the temperature and percipitation rate)
-- Does an increase in the percipitation rate impact the rate of rented out B&B's?
-- Does an increase in the percipitation rate impact the reviews?
-- Does colder weather impact the price of B&B?
-Or the rent-out rate?
-- Are less B&B's listed when there is worse weather?

 ### 1.3 Conceptual model